 You also get to choose how much of your money you want to invest per trader that you copy.
 The registration and service is absolutely free, and in case you choose to put in some investment, the minimum deposit is $200.

-If you’re a confident and experienced trader and you wish to rely on your own trading, you can still take advantage of this social network by becoming one of eToro’s popular traders and be copied by other traders.
+If you’re a confident and experienced trader and you wish to rely on your own trading, you can still take advantage of this social network by becoming one of eToro’s popular traders (your capital is at risk) and be copied by other traders.
 When your trades are copied by other traders, you also earn your own management fee.

 How to copy the trades of master traders?